locize/blog/source/_posts/remix-i18n.md

 Prepare some folders like this:
 ![](folder.jpg)

-Now in your `entry.client.js` adapt the code like this:
+Now in your `entry.client.jsx` adapt the code like this:
 ```javascript
 import { hydrate } from 'react-dom'
 import { RemixBrowser } from 'remix'